Wired vs wireless home automation: Which One Fits Your Smart Home Best?

 What is wired home automation system?

-A wired home automation system connects all smart devices—like lights, sensors, and cameras—using physical cables linked to a central control unit.
+A wired automation system connects all smart devices—like lights, sensors, and cameras—using physical cables linked to a central control unit.
 It’s typically installed during home construction or major renovations, as it requires routing wires through walls.
-This setup offers high reliability, fast performance, and strong security, making it ideal for long-term smart home solutions.
+This setup offers high reliability, fast performance, and strong security, making it ideal for long-term solutions offered by established Top home automation companies.

 Wired vs wireless home automation pros and cons